erxes/erxes/docs/docs/developer/developing-integration-plugins.md

 1. **Brand** - Biggest level of data seperation.
 Let's assume your company is a group company that consists of 3 child companies.
 In that case each brand will represent each child companies.
 2. **Channel** - Group of integrations and team members, which represents who is responsible for which integrations.
-3. **Integration** - In imap's case, a set of configs that includes email address, password, smtp host etc.
+3. **Integration** - In IMAP's case, a set of configs that includes email address, password, smtp host etc.
-4. **Customer** - In imap's case, the person to sent the email.
+4. **Customer** - In IMAP's case, the person to sent the email.
-5. **Conversation** - In imap's case, whole email thread.
+5. **Conversation** - In IMAP's case, whole email thread.
-6. **Conversation Messages** - In imap's case, each email entry in single email thread.
+6. **Conversation Messages** - In IMAP's case, each email entry in single email thread.

 ## Lifecycle of integration